-Commercial scheduled air travel is among the safest modes of transportation; the lifetime odds of dying as an aircraft passenger is 1 in 205,552.
-The total number of accidents involving a U.S.-registered civilian aircraft increased from 1,282 in 2015 to a preliminary estimate of 1,335 in 2016.
-The number of civil aviation deaths increased slightly, from 406 in 2015 to 408 in 2016.
-Of the 408 deaths in 2016, 404 were onboard fatalities.
-None of these deaths involved commercial scheduled air carriers.
+Commercial scheduled air travel is among the safest modes of transportation; the 2021 lifetime odds of dying as an aircraft passenger in the United States were too small to calculate.
+The disruptions resulting from the COVID-19 pandemic dramatically impacted commercial air travel in 2020.
+Miles flown by commercial scheduled airlines decreased 42% in 2020 compared to 2019.
+Miles flown in 2021 rebounded 35% from 2020 lows.
+Reflecting this increase in miles flown, preliminary estimates of the total number of accidents involving a U.S. registered civilian aircraft increased from 1,139 in 2020 to 1,225 in 2021.
+The number of civil aviation deaths increased from 349 in 2020 to 376 in 2021.
+All but 4 of the 376 deaths in 2021 were onboard fatalities.
+None of these deaths involved a commercial airline.

 Use the interactive chart to explore aviation accident trends by U.S. air carrier category.
-Major airlines (both scheduled and nonscheduled service) experienced no onboard fatalities in 2016.
-This contrasts sharply with general aviation, which experienced 379 onboard deaths and a fatal accident rate of 0.989 per 100,000 flight hours.
+Major airlines (scheduled service) experienced no onboard fatalities and had a fatal accident rate of 0.0 per 100,000 flight hours in 2021.
+This contrasts sharply with general aviation, which experienced 341 onboard fatalities and had a fatal accident rate of 0.951 per 100,000 flight hours.

 - Data Table